.A peanut butter stout and vanilla bean cream ale are just two of the concoctions crafted around town.

 “Actually buying some beer from us goes a long way; it’s going to help my kids play soccer or help some other kids get braces.
 It’s going to impact the local community more than people think.”

-While buying beer plays a big part, getting out, enjoying quality time is just as important.
+While buying beer plays a big part, getting out, and enjoying quality time is just as important.

 “The benefit is more people get interested in what beer can be,” Federal explains.